GUINO225/CIVEXAM/docs/git_lfs_report.md

 # Git LFS Asset Retrieval Report

 ## Summary
-- `git lfs install` completed successfully and hooks were initialized.
+- `git lfs install` completed successfully and initialized the hooks locally.
-- `git lfs pull` failed because the repository has no configured remote URL; Git reports `missing protocol: ""`.
+- `git lfs pull` still fails because the repository has no remote URL configured; Git reports `missing protocol: ""`.
-- The tracked image files such as `assets/images/1.png` and `assets/images/logo_splash.png` remain Git LFS pointer files instead of binary PNGs (each file is only 129 bytes on disk).
+- As a consequence, tracked assets such as `assets/images/logo_splash.png` remain Git LFS pointer files of ~129 bytes instead of real PNG binaries, so they cannot be opened.
-- Because the real PNGs are unavailable, image viewers cannot display the assets and image-related Flutter issues cannot be validated.
-- Flutter tooling is unavailable in the container (`flutter` command not found), so the application cannot be re-run here to confirm asset loading.
+- The Flutter SDK is not available in this container (`flutter` command is missing), preventing a local run of the application to re-test the splash screen images.

 ## Command Output
 ```